 The idea of plates, continent-sized hunks of lithosphere moving on the surface of the earth, was first suggested by the comparison of the eastern border of South America with the western border of Africa.
 Since then, understanding of the Earth’s interior has explained how this works, although some details of the driving mechanism (especially, mantle plumes and hot spots) are still subjects of discussion .

-According to the theory, the Earth’s lithosphere is composed of plates, seven main plates and several smaller ones.
+The Earth’s lithosphere is composed of plates, seven main plates and numerous smaller ones.
 The plates are essentially huge hunks of rock centered around very ancient cores called cratons, most of which were formed during the Precambrian eons, perhaps as early as 4.3 Gya.
-They were certainly in existence by around 3800 Mya, according to the age of sediments in western Greenland.
-Recent studies suggest that plate tectonics began about 3 Gya.3)“New study zeros in on plate tectonics’ start date’, http://cmns.umd.edu/news-events/features/3404.
+They were certainly in existence by around 3.8 Gya, according to the age of sediments in western Greenland.
+Recent studies suggest that plate tectonics began about 3 Gya.3“New study zeros in on plate tectonics’ start date’, http://cmns.umd.edu/news-events/features/3404.
 The oceanic plates are thinner (less than 15km), but are composed mostly of very heavy basalt.
 The continental plates are thicker (up to 200km) but are composed mainly of granitic rocks, which are lighter.
-The plates essentially float on the asthenosphere, the next layer down, which is not a liquid, but nevertheless can flow very slowly due to its very high temperature.
+The plates essentially float on the asthenosphere, the next layer down, which is not a liquid, but can flow very slowly due to its high temperature.

 It is currently thought that thermal convection due to the Earth’s hot core causes the plates to move very slowly about.
 This movement has caused the configuration of land – the continents – to change over geological history.